We Can Help

 Overwhelming fatigue, pain, numbness and tingling, and decreased functional ability are all potential side effects of cancer treatment.
-When these side effects become too burdensome. cancer treatment may be delayed or stopped.
-Cancer rehabilitation can potentially help by developing individuals programs with goals of maintaining or improving functional status, mobility, physical activity and decreasing pain and/or fatigue.
+When these side effects become too burdensome, cancer treatment may be delayed or stopped.
+Cancer rehabilitation can potentially help by developing individualized programs with goals of maintaining or improving functional status, mobility, physical activity and decreasing pain and/or fatigue.

 - Reimbursement and Value-Based Scores